Optional Practical Training (OPT) | Current International Students

 - Any interruption of employment

-To report any changes in this information to OIE while on OPT, complete and submit the CU Practical Training (OPT) Verification Form.
+To report any changes in this information to OGE while on OPT, complete and submit the CU.
+CU Practical Training (OPT) Verification Form which can be requested from your international student advisor.

-For more information about OPT, please email firstname.lastname@example.org to schedule an appointment with an international advisor.
+For more information about OPT, please email your international student advisor to schedule an appointment.